 The first movie has a scene in which a motorbike races against a Cessna 152 which obviously has full flap deployed and the throttle almost closed.
 Given that the Cessna cruises at around 107 knots, almost 200 km/h, this was necessary to make the contest look even remotely fair.

-In Iron Eagle II, one of the heroes hears planes approaching, starts screaming and yelling "Those are MiGs!
-I can hear it!" and runs out onto the tarmac—to look at a flight of F-4 Phantom IIs, one of the most distinctive American designs out there.
+In Iron Eagle II, one of the heroes hears planes approaching, starts screaming and yelling "...they're goddamned Soviet Migs!" and runs out onto the tarmac—to look at a flight of F-4 Phantom IIs, one of the most distinctive American designs out there.

 The F-4's in Iron Eagle II were playing MiG-29's (which were identified as such at the beginning of the movie), which would have been impossible to procure.
 Nevertheless the differences were glaring from the side and rear (MiG-29's were twin tailed while F-4's were single tailed), but perhaps from the front they looked similar enough to justify their use (i.e. the droopy nose and twin intakesnote ignore the very different shape and placement of said intakes).
 Presumably renting a few F-18s, which from many angles look very nearly identical to the MiG-29, was beyond their budget.
 And don't forget the first Iron Eagle movie which has Kfirs play as MiG-23's, a more glaring error (since MiG-23s were swing-wing, whereas Kfirs were delta-wing).
 This gets noteworthy when you consider that some Real Life Arab nations operated Mirage V delta fighters, visually almost indiscernible from the IAI Kfir.
 Why not the Bilyan Air Force?